 to go with all the bubbly they're passing out at the rose ceremonies?

 Rarely will you find a

 date that goes deeper than surface level, but you can bet GlamGlow's black sheet mask will.
-The tingling sensation starts within a minute, which is when the charcoal-infused treatment effectively begins dislodging gunk from your pores.
+The tingling sensation starts in seconds, which is when the charcoal-infused treatment effectively begins dislodging gunk from your pores.

 Bubblesheet Oxygenating Deep Cleanse Mask, $9, available at

 Nothing beats the giddy feeling you get when falling in love, but a close second has to be the magic that happens after your face comes in contact with this gel bubble mask.
 It creates a subtle fizz — meaning you

 be making any Mohawks out of its purple froth — but leaves skin happy and glowing, with zero chance of heartbreak.